Hrodvitnir-Fenrir/Twitch_Vod_Player/README.md

 ## 🎮 Overview

-This repo allo you to play any twitch vod on a web player.
+This repo allow you to play any twitch vod on a web player.
 You can play **any** twitch vod, sub only too, even if you're not sub.

 ## 🚀 Installation